lowjiajin/addressbook-level2/doc/UserGuide.md

 Shows a list of all persons in the address book.<br>
 Format: `list`

+### Sorting and listing all persons : `sort`

+Sorts and shows a list of all persons in the address book.
+Note that the sort is persistent.<br>
+Format: `sort`

 ### Finding all persons containing any keyword in their name: `find`
 Finds persons whose names contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

-> The search is case sensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).
+> The search is case sensitive, the order of the keywords does not matter, only the name is searched, nd persons matching at least one keyword will be returned (i.e. `OR` search).

 Examples:
 * `find John`<br>